Business Management Technology

 - The Management and Entrepreneurship concentration comprises coursework in management, entrepreneurship, and productivity applications.

 - The Marketing/Sales concentration comprises coursework in management, advertising, customer service, and productivity applications.

 THIS PROGRAM IS RIGHT FOR YOU IF

 - You like to oversee projects and obtain results.

-- You like to motivate people and have good communication skills.
+- You like to motivate people and have excellent communication skills.

 THIS PROGRAM WILL TEACH YOU

-- Research and share how businesses are currently working to improve their products, services, and overall organizations.
+- Research and share how companies are currently working to improve their products, services, and overall organizations